bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 on cloud compute), I ran it versus a smaller baseline than the models used in the original solution.
-On the baseline setup, running 3 folds (vs. 5) took roughly one full day (which could probably have been faster, see my notes on improving runtime below).
+On the baseline setup, running 3 folds (vs. 5) took roughly one full day (which could probably have been faster, see my notes on improving run-time below).
 Notably, I didn't try many bigger models because I didn't want to spend time waiting around for them to finish.

 You can see the script I used to run it `here